 Source code for affine

-"""Affine transformation matrices
+"""Affine transformation matrices.

 The Affine package is derived from Casey Duncan's Planar package.
 See the